naruarjun/academic-resume/content/project/behaviour/index.md

 ---
 title: Behaviour Cloning
 summary: Trained a convolution neural network based on a variant of the LeNet architecture.
-Collected drivingdata for regular driving as well as recovery data on a simulator to teach the car to track lane centers.
+Collected driving data for regular driving as well as recovery data on a simulator to teach the car to track lane centers.
 tags:
 - Deep Learning
 date: "2016-04-27T00:00:00Z"